-Working behind the scenes, pre-professional majors help athletes and others avoid injury and heal in order to return to the spotlight
+Working behind the scenes, preprofessional majors help athletes and others avoid injury, heal and return to the spotlight

 PHOTOGRAPHY BY KAREN KASMAUSKI TEXT BY SEAN MARKEY

 Sports fans often spot athletic trainers taping athletes’ wrists and ankles before a game—or when they run onto a field or court to attend an injured player.
 “That’s two hours of the entire workweek,” says Professor Greg Jancaitis, director of Norwich’s athletic training program.
 “Everything else [is] behind the scenes … consulting with athletes, identifying problems or issues that could become a problem if we don’t address them early on.”

 In the past, athletic trainers focused almost exclusively on the musculoskeletal aspects of sports medicine, helping athletes recover from bone, ligament, tendon, and muscle injuries.
 But today the field is far broader.
 Athletic trainers now help athletes manage and coordinate care across a spectrum of health-related issues, issues that impact their performance — from asthma to nutrition.

 At Norwich, majors follow a course of study that combines classroom lectures with hands-on experience.
 Starting in their sophomore year, students spend a minimum of 12 hours each week (and often double that) in clinical settings, where they observe, learn, and practice new skills while working under the guidance of athletic trainer instructors known as preceptors.
 Clinical rotations vary by design.
 Majors spend the majority of their clinical time assisting Norwich athletic teams.
 But they also work for area high school athletic programs, as well as in a variety of healthcare settings — from ambulance services to area hospitals and smaller medical practices.